Five Core Principles of User Experience (UX) Design

 Usability: Efficiency and Ease of Use

-- Intuitive navigation and information architecture
+- Intuitive navigation and a clear information architecture.

-- Efficient interaction design
+- Efficient interaction design that makes tasks easy to complete.

-- Error prevention and handling
+- Error prevention and handling to keep users on track.

 Functionality: Meeting User Needs Effectively

-- Ensure reliable performance and compatibility
+- Ensure reliable performance and compatibility across different devices.

 Accessibility: Inclusive Design for All